wacncontent/CustomizeTool/addCommentOutput/articles/site-recovery/site-recovery-failback-azure-to-vmware.md

 ![](./media/site-recovery-failback-azure-to-vmware/image11.png)

-Once the <!-- deleted by customization process --><!-- keep by customization: begin --> Process <!-- keep by customization: end --> server is deployed on Azure you can log into the server using the credentials you specified.
+Once the process server is deployed on Azure you can log into the server using the credentials you specified.
 Use the same steps you used during forward direction of protection to register the PS.